top of page

 Section 3: Political Committee

-A Political Committee of 21 members shall exist, with jurisdiction to report to the Board questionnaires or endorsements for their approval.
-The members of this committee shall consist of: the Vice President of Political Affairs as ex-officio chair and one member selected from each chapter and caucus either by their election as a Political Director, or by their appointment by the chair of the respective chapter or caucus.
+A Political Committee of 9 members shall exist, with jurisdiction to report to the Board questionnaires or endorsements for their approval.
+The members of this committee shall consist of the Vice President of Political Affairs as chair and 8 members elected at Public Policy Conventions.
+Each of the 10 regional directors or their designees, each of the caucus chairs or their designees shall be ex-officio members.
 At their first meeting they shall choose from among themselves a committee secretary by ballot.
-If a vacancy exists in any position, the Vice President of Political Affairs shall notify the chair of the respective chapter or caucus.
-If after 30 days no member has been elected or appointed, the Vice President may appoint any YDMA member fitting the qualifications of membership for the position to act in that position until the election or appointment of a member is made.
+If a vacancy exists in any position, the Vice President of Political Affairs shall appoint a YDMA member to serve in that position for the remainder of the term.

 Section 4: Public Policy Committee